dwkim78/UPSILoN-T/README.md

 ut.load("/path/to/transferred/model/")
 ```

-The loaded model can be used either for prediction and another transferring.
+The loaded model either can be used for prediction or can be transferred.

 ### 2.3 Dealing with Imbalanced Datasets